thatdevopsengineer/CricInsight/README.md

 ## ✨ Features

 - **Video Insights:** Upload and edit your practice videos.
-- **Shot Classification:** Detects played shots in practice video and classifies that into predefined types using AI models.
+- **Shot Classification:** Detects shots from practice videos and classifies that into predefined types using AI models.
-- **Area Calculation:** Calculates playing areas with wagon wheel.
+- **Area Calculation:** Calculates playing areas in a wagon wheel.
 - **Data Visualization:** Visual representation of shot statistics and distribution.
 - **Adaptive Learning:** Detects flaws in player's technique and suggests improvements.
 - **Smart Chatbot:** AI-powered assistant for user queries and instant support.